-- Providing family learning courses in use of new digital technologies, digital literacy and Online safety. - Online safety messages targeted towards grandparents and other relatives as well as parents. - The school website will provide Online safety information for the wider community. - Supporting community groups e.g. Early Years Settings, Childminders, youth / sports / voluntary groups to enhance their Online safety provision where appropriate.
+- Providing family learning courses in use of new digital technologies, digital literacy and Online safety. - Online safety messages targeted towards grandparents and other relatives as well as parents. - The school website will provide Online safety information for the wider community, as well as the e-safety newsletter. - Supporting community groups e.g. Early Years Settings, Childminders, youth / sports / voluntary groups to enhance their Online safety provision where/when appropriate.